4dn-dcic/tibanna/docs/api.rst

                                  Specify this to rerun by ``job-id`` instead of ``exec-arn`` on a non-default step function.
                                  An example step function name may be 'tibanna_unicorn_defaut_3978'.

-  postrunjson                    The -p option streams out a postrun json file instead of a log file.
+  postrunjson                    The postrunjson option streams out a postrun json file instead of a log file.
                                  A postrun json file is available only after the run finishes.
                                  It contains the summary of the job including input, output, EC2 config and Cloudwatch metrics on memory/CPU/disk space.